-The tightness and speed at which gas passes through through your sphincter–a.k.a., butthole–determines the volume and pitch of your toot.
+The tightness and speed at which gas passes through through your anal sphincters—the anus has an internal and external sphincter—determines the volume and pitch of your toot.
 And if your last fart smelled like a rotten egg, it’s probably because you ate something with sulfur in it.
 Most of the gas we release is an odorless mix of carbon dioxide, oxygen, nitrogen, hydrogen, and sometimes methane.
-But when bacteria breaks down beans, cabbage, meat, and other highly sulfurous foods, it creates a tiny amount of sulfur compounds that give off a Napolean-complex smell.
+But when bacteria break down beans, cabbage, meat, and other highly sulfurous foods, it creates a tiny amount of sulfur compounds that give off a smell.
 Next, find out how to get rid of gas and flatulence naturally.

 - Rebekah Gross, MD, a gastroenterologist at NYU Langone’s Joan H. Tisch Center for Women’s Health in New York, NY.

 - National Institute of Diabetes and Digestive and Kidney Diseases, “Irritable Bowel Syndrome (IBS)”